globalbiodata/gbc-publication-analysis/README.md

 This integration allows us to assess how widely each resource is used, identify patterns of citation behaviour, and quantify their scientific impact — providing a clearer picture of how key biodata resources underpin discovery and data reuse in the life sciences.

 ![Overview of resource<->publication linking](docs/assets/link_overview.png)

+# 🧭 Introduction

+**This repository contains the building blocks required for undertaking much of this analysis.**

+In particular, held here is:

+- Database schema definitions
+- Python classes and methods for interacting with this database
+- Utility functions to enable common tasks required across our analyses

 # 🧱 Database Schema Overview